 2h 56min 32sec

-“Performance is directly related to one’s willingness to experience pain and cope with it” – I don’t know if I heard this somewhere else or my brain became too philosophical during the marathon, but it ran in my mind continuously during the race.
-And it’s so true.
-The faster you are, the more pain you will have to deal with and your brain will try to convince you to slow down by all means possible.
-And in the end performance is all about how you cope with all this.
+I don’t know if I heard this somewhere else, or my brain became too philosophical during the marathon, but it ran in my mind continuously during the race.
+And it’s true.
+The faster you are, the more pain you will have to deal with, and your brain will try to convince you to slow down by all means possible.
+And in the end, performance is all about how you cope with all this.

-I started to train at the beginning of the summer and followed a self designed training plan with far less mileage than the vast majority of training plans out there.
+I started to train at the beginning of the summer and followed a self-designed training plan with far less mileage than the vast majority of training plans out there.
 The purpose was to prove that it’s possible, at least for me, to train harder for shorter periods rather than running hundreds of miles every week or so.
-The two races I’ve trained for were the Stockholm half marathon with a sub 80 minutes aim, and the Chester marathon with a sub 3 hours aim.
+The two races I’ve prepared for were the Stockholm half marathon with a sub 80 minutes aim and the Chester marathon with a sub 3 hours aim.

 Back to the marathon, the pressure was on.
-My last simulation and my longest run during the training was of 35km with over 2 minutes faster than the 3 hours pace, so I was reasonably faithful that I am physically able to run a sub 3.
-But a marathon is not just a physical strength, mental preparation had to play a big role.
+My last simulation and my longest run during the training were of 35km with over 2 minutes faster than the 3 hours pace, so I was reasonably faithful that I am physically able to run a sub 3.
+But a marathon is not just physical strength; mental preparation had to play a significant role.
 To tackle this pressure, I needed to prepare my race close to perfection.

 Cheering and the “Heartbreak Hill”

 Small groups of people on the side of the road were also quite helpful.
 The Welsh part of the marathon was not as friendly, lots of farmland and villages were not as vibrant – meaning boring and empty – but on the English side lots and lots of cheering and music and people really happy to scream “well done, vegan” and “nearly there”.
 So England 1 – Wales 0.